Cooker Fuel Guide

 Thornhill Range Cookers produce a 2-oven electric module to work alongside an existing Thornhill range cooker.
 As electricity is a more expensive fuel and generates more carbon dioxide than any other fuel source, so for this reason we do not supply a stand-alone electric range cooker.
 See our table above to see relative fuel costs.

-Currently in the UK, electricity is generated mainly from coal (electricity has to be produced from something as it is a means of transmitting energy and not a source of energy).
+Currently in the UK, electricity is generated mainly from fossil fuel with just a small amount renewable. (electricity has to be produced from something as it is a means of transmitting energy and is not a source of energy).